Sony111/Coursera-Getting-and-Cleaning-Data/README.md

 Repo for Coursera: Getting and Cleaning Data

-This file describes the variables, the data, and any transformations or work that I have performed to clean up the data.
+This file describes the data, and any transformations or work that I have performed to clean up the data.

 The site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones